alexownejazayeri/100-days-of-code/log.md

 ## Hello world
 I'm Alex, h e l l o.
 See that purple glory?
 The unpacked monitors?
 The mic stand, the RedBull (not glorifying this awful habit), the water (to feel less bad about the RedBull), and the headphones?

 This is my workspace.
 Like many in this WFH world, I've emerged from bed to gently place my caboose in a chair and interact with the world almost exclusively through screens.
-Early in the 2022 I took FCC's frontend certs and fell in love with coding - the endless learning, possibilities, and problem solving of it all.
+Early on in 2020 I took FCC's frontend certs and fell in love with coding - the endless learning, possibilities, and problem solving of it all.
 I used to practice math on Khan Academy in the off hours, but coding quickly filled that position - it was what I did to blow off steam at day's end.

 The more time I spent in front of screens - the more I wanted to **build** bits of the internet, the more I wanted to play an active role in developing it.